 In a PMR design, it is critical that any insulation installed above the membrane can perform in a wet environment without any detrimental effects on its long-term performance.
-STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation has a unique closed-cell structure that provides excellent moisture resistance and long-term R-value.
+StyrofoamTM Brand extruded polystyrene insulation has a unique closed-cell structure that provides excellent moisture resistance and long-term R-value.